 Improving Tenderness in Beef Cuts

-There are a number of commercially available DNA tests for beef tenderness that effectively identify differences in ribeye tenderness related to post-mortem aging.
-Unfortunately, the beef cuts that need the most improvement are those that are tough due to connective tissue, which does not respond to aging.
+A number of commercially available DNA tests for beef tenderness effectively identify differences in ribeye tenderness that are related to post-mortem aging.
+Unfortunately, the beef cuts that need the most improvement are those that are tough due to connective tissue.
 Additionally, there are theoretical concerns that selecting for feed efficiency may reduce beef tenderness.